 Currently, sports betting is not allowed in Texas.
 This includes mobile online and gambling.
-However, horse racing and parimutuels betting is legal in the state and there are tracks throughout where gambling enthusiasts go to and place wagers.
-Furthermore, DraftKings and FanDuel are allowed to operate in the state and fantasy sports enthusiasts are allowed to use those websites to play daily fantasy sports games.
+However, horse racing and parimutuels betting are legal in the state, and there are tracks throughout where gambling enthusiasts go to and place wagers.
+Furthermore, DraftKings and FanDuel are allowed to operate in the state, and fantasy sports enthusiasts are allowed to use those websites to play daily fantasy sports games.
 However, while you are allowed to play daily fantasy sports, there hasn’t been a bill to regulate it yet.
 FanDuel has taken the more conservative road and has pulled out of Texas.

 Is Betting on the Horizon in 2020?